 Buying your first home is one of the most exciting financial decisions you will make.
-Our goal as the #1 Mortgage Lender is to make your dream of home ownership a reality as quickly and trouble-free as possible.
+Our goal as the top mortgage lender in our area is to make your dream of homeownership a reality as quickly and trouble-free as possible.
 So we're providing all the information you need to be an educated buyer and borrower.

 Before you start house hunting, you'll need to understand what price range you can afford.
 A commonly used guideline is 2.5 times your yearly gross income (income before taxes) plus the amount of your down payment.

 Step 2 of 7 – How much can I afford to borrow?

 Your monthly gross income (income before taxes) and your debt load are used to determine how much you can borrow.
 Your loan payment plus your monthly debt (not including your household expenses such as heat and electric) should not exceed 30% of your monthly gross income.

 Step 3 of 7 – Finding the Right Mortgage Product